Rental law reform

 Domestic and Family Violence (DFV) protections

-The temporary regulatory measures, that were introduced under the COVID-19 residential tenancies response, will become permanent.
+The temporary regulatory measures that were introduced under the COVID-19 residential tenancies response for domestic and family violence have become permanent.

 Renters experiencing DFV:

 - can leave immediately (after giving 7 days notice) and access any bond contribution they made

 - are not liable for property damage caused by DFV

 - are not liable for costs relating to reletting the premises

 - any remaining co-renters can be asked to top-up the bond by the property owner or manager